fresh-eggs/fresh-eggs.github.io/xband_post.md

 `short _PutByte(register ByteContext *bytxt, register const unsigned char byte)` has an issue where crafted input can result in a re-write of a single char 244 times.
 The impacted buffer is based on the X. I didn't dig too much into this but it didn't seem that useful.

-Given the following params, it looks like you set the `rleChar`, followed by writting it 244 times on the second call to `_PutByte`
+Given the following params, it looks like you set the `rleChar`, followed by writing it 244 times on the second call to `_PutByte`

 ```
 bufsize = 4